San Fernando, La Union: Early history

 The early history of the city can be traced back to its initial settlements by the Samtoy (Ilocano) people and a small community of Pangasinan traders who inhabited the coastal shores and riverbanks.
 In the highland areas, the early inhabitants included the Cordillerans (Igorot), particularly the Kankanaey people.
 These early communities were animist-pagan believers and were renowned for their farming, hunting and seafaring skills.

 According to historian William Henry Scott, the coastal area of the Ilocos region, including San Fernando City, served as a significant hub for gold trading with the Cordilleran (Igorot) people from the highlands.
 The settlers also engaged in trade with neighboring communities, such as the Pangasinan, Sambal and Tagalog peoples, as well as with foreign traders from Maritime Southeast Asia, China (particularly from Fujian during the Ming Dynasty), and Japan.
-Japanese traders later established a trading port in Aroo (modern-day Agoo), a northern section of Caboloan a pre-colonial polity in Pangasinan.
+Japanese traders later established a trading port in Aroo (modern-day Agoo), a northern section of pre-colonial Pangasinan.

 Commonly traded goods included gold, jewelry, earthen jars (burnay), silk, rice, cotton, beeswax, honey, wine (basi), metals, and ceramics or porcelain.